Picorims/wav2bar/docs/DEVELOPMENT_GUIDELINES.md

 ### Box of ideas

 Planned:
-- **Hide/show object feature.
-(0.4.0)** This quality of life feature would help focusing on specific objects during design.
+- **Hide/show object feature (0.4.0).** This quality of life feature would help focusing on specific objects during design.
 It is not set yet if this will be saved or not.
-- **Display object borders on hovering of its settings.
-(0.3.0)** It is not always easy to see the boundaries of an object (like particle flow objects), which doesn't help setting its size.
+- **Display object borders on hovering of its settings (0.3.0).** It is not always easy to see the boundaries of an object (like particle flow objects), which doesn't help setting its size.
 This feature aim to fix this.
-- **convert CLI command.
-(0.3.1)** This quick command would convert the save to a newer said version.
+- **convert CLI command (0.3.1).** This quick command would convert the save to a newer said version.
 There could also be a potential folder support to make migrations easier if you like to keep up to date saves.
-- **Make object creation more intuitive (0.3.0)** (improve help, random color to distinguish the newly created object, default size per type...)
+- **Make object creation more intuitive (0.3.0).** (improve help, random color to distinguish the newly created object, default size per type...)
-- **Keep track of last used folder in file explorer.
-(0.3.1)** Because always starting from home folder and doing all the clicks again is annoying!
+- **Keep track of last used folder in file explorer (0.3.1).** Because always starting from home folder and doing all the clicks again is annoying!
-- **New visualizers.
-(0.4.0 and further)** Yes.
+- **New visualizers (0.4.0 and further).** Yes.
 Finally.
 Two would be a great goal to start with.
 I need to experiment stuff.
-- **Extend existing objects customization.
-(0.4.0)** That includes more options for text and particle flows.
+- **Extend existing objects customization (0.4.0).** That includes more options for text and particle flows.
+- **Increase visualization accuracy/resolution (0.4.0).** The goal is to improve rendering of low frequencies.
-- **favorite folders in file explorer.
-(0.4.1)** This can act as shortcuts.
+- **favorite folders in file explorer (0.4.1).** This can act as shortcuts.

 Box of ideas for future updates:
 - technical: